-Products of the sea and the St. Lawrence River
+Heritage and gastronomy along the St. Lawrence River

 The flavours of the sea are big in Québec!